 Bopis or pulutok as others would call it is uniquely delicious!
 A spicy dish made of pork lungs, pork heart, chilis, and carrots.
-A perfect beer match or main dish!
+A perfect beer match, appetizer, or main dish!

 Is it just me or is it hot in here?
 I guess it’s me because of this delicious and spicy bopis!
-A dish that we Kapampangans are quite familiar with especially with people who love to drink.
+A dish that Kapampangans are quite familiar with especially with people who love pulutan with their alcoholic drinks.
 Full on flavors that will leave you asking for more!

 I had this recipe for a long time but don’t get the chance to make it any time I want.
-This is because making this dish depends if pork lungs are available in Asian markets I go to.
-And when I do get to buy the lungs, this is surely in my menu along with Kilayin.
+This is because making this spicy Filipino dish depends if pork lungs are available in Asian markets I go to.
+When I do get to buy the lungs, this is surely in my menu along with Kilayin.

 What gives Bopis it’s color?